BVG85/Project-3-Behavioral-Cloning/writeup.md

 ```

-The final model architecture can be seen in the visualization below.

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: